Understanding MariaDB Enterprise Cluster

 Under normal operation, huge transactions and long-running transactions are difficult to replicate.
 MariaDB Enterprise Cluster rejects conflicting transactions and rolls back the changes.
 A transaction that takes several minutes or longer to run can encounter issues if a small transaction is run on another node and attempts to write to the same table.
 The large transaction fails because it encounters a conflict when it attempts to replicate.

-MariaDB Enterprise Server 10.4 introduces streaming replication for MariaDB Enterprise Cluster.
+MariaDB Enterprise Server 10.4 and 10.5 support streaming replication for MariaDB Enterprise Cluster.
 In streaming replication, huge transactions are broken into transactional fragments, which are replicated and applied as the operation runs.
 This makes it more difficult for intervening sessions to introduce conflicts.

 Initiate Streaming Replication